apache/buildstream/doc/source/using_config.rst

 User configuration
 ==================
-User configuration and preferences can be specified in a user provided configuration file, and usually also on the command line.
+User configuration and preferences can be specified in a user provided configuration file, and in most cases these preferences can be overridden using :ref:`command line options <commands>`.

-Values specified in a user provided configuration file override the defaults, while command line options take precedence over any other specified configurations.
+Values that are not specified in a user configuration file assume their :ref:`default values <config_defaults>`.

 Configuration file
 ------------------
-Users can provide a configuration file to override parameters in the default configuration.

-Unless a configuration file is explicitly specified on the command line when invoking ``bst``, an attempt is made to load user specific configuration from ``$XDG_CONFIG_HOME/buildstream.conf``.
+Unless a configuration file is explicitly specified on the :ref:`command line <invoking_bst>` when invoking ``bst``, an attempt is made to load user specific configuration from ``$XDG_CONFIG_HOME/buildstream.conf``.
 On most Linux based systems, the location will be ``~/.config/buildstream.conf``